Job sharing: How does job sharing work?

 What are some examples of job sharing?

-What are job sharing advantages and disadvantages?
+What are the advantages and disadvantages of job sharing?

 Two women sit in front of a laptop and do job sharing.

-Benefits of job sharing
+Advantages of job sharing

 Disadvantages of job sharing

-1. Clear communication and role distribution
+1. Clear communication and role allocation

 1. Job Sharer Compatibility